 Severe reactions like blood dyscrasias, sudden death, and neuroleptic malignant syndrome are less common.

-Dr. Arun, a consultant psychiatrist at Cadabam’s, notes that “They (families and individuals) sometimes fail to understand that the medication is imperative for an individual to stop their symptoms.
-Stopping the medication usually leads to relapses.”
+Dr. Arun, a consultant psychiatrist at Cadabam’s, notes that “They (families and individuals) sometimes fail to understand that the medication is imperative for an individual to stop their paranoid symptoms.
+Stopping the paranoid schizophrenia medications usually leads to relapses.”

 Is Rehabilitation Necessary?